-Bradford Fairbanks will be presenting Center Stage and is currently the Performing Arts Chair at Santa Fe Preparatory School.
+Bradford Fairbanks will be presenting Act to Teach – Teach to Act and is currently the Performing Arts Chair at Santa Fe Preparatory School.
 He has directed numerous plays and musicals and is also a trained actor.
 Brad is currently signed with The O’Agency in Albuquerque and auditions regularly for TV and film produced in New Mexico.
 Recently he landed a part in Jackie, a film starring Holly Hunter.
 Brad graduated from The Neighborhood Playhouse School of Theater in NYC, the home of the Meisner Technique, and has studied with many acting teachers.
 Brad is most proud of his small role on Broadway in Inherit the Wind with George C. Scott and Charles Durning.
 He received a Masters in Education from The City College of New York and moved to Santa Fe from Manhattan eleven years ago to pursue his teaching career.

 Robert Wilder will be presenting What’s Your Story?
 Rob is the author of one novel, NICKEL, and two critically acclaimed books of essays: Tales From The Teachers’ Lounge and Daddy Needs a Drink, both optioned for television and film.
 He has published essays in Newsweek, Details, Salon,